esin87/mongodb/README.md

 JSON website.
 This data has many more fields and is also more consistently structured than the previous data we were working with.

+> Note also that documents can have fields with nested arrays and objects.

 When we read all our data, notice that the field for the query filter is empty, `{}`.
 In order to query for more specific data, we need to pass in a filter condition.